Professor of Empirical Banking

 - Carefin Research Grant, Bocconi University (2010, with Allen N. Berger, and Thomas Kick)

 - Carefin Research Grant, Bocconi University (2009, with Phil Molyneux and Tim Zhou)

 Leverhulme Trust grant reviewer, NWO grant reviewer

-Journal of the European Economic Association, Journal of International Economics, Economic Journal, Review of Finance, Journal of Money, Credit, and Banking, Journal of Financial Intermediation, Journal of International Money and Finance, Journal of Economic Behavior and Organizations, Journal of Financial Services Research, Journal of Financial Stability, Empirical Economics, European Journal of Finance, International Review of Finance.
+Journal of the European Economic Association, Journal of International Economics, Economic Journal, Review of Finance, Journal of Money, Credit, and Banking, Journal of Financial Intermediation, Journal of International Money and Finance, Journal of Economic Behavior and Organizations, Journal of Banking and Finance, Journal of Financial Services Research, Journal of Financial Stability, Empirical Economics, European Journal of Finance, International Review of Finance.